thadeshammer/twitchlurkerbothunter/readme.md

 - **Docker**: Containerization for easy deployment and management.
 - **Pydantic**: Data validation and settings management.
 - **Twitch IRC Interface**: For collecting viewer lists in compliance with Twitch's TOS.
-- **Twitch Helix API**: To query for live streams to include in the sweep.
+- **Twitch Helix API**: For collecting additional data on viewers and channels.
 - **Parallel Processing**: Considering using Python coroutines, multiprocesses, or microservices for parallelizing tasks.

 ## Regarding foundational tech choices